An Oglethorpe Degree is Your Ticket to the C-Suite

 Tammy Pearson ’86: Vice President and Assistant General Counsel, Chick-fil-A, Inc. and Clifford (Cliff) Robinson ’89: Senior Vice President, Operations, Chick-fil-A, Inc., the third largest American fast food restaurant chain.

 Q. William “Bill” Hammack, Jr. ’73: President and CEO of C. W. Matthews Contracting Co., Inc. (retired).
 Hammack began his career at C.W.
 Matthews while a student at Oglethorpe, rising to the top of the renowned paving contractor that built the highways and runways of Atlanta and Georgia.
 In September 2017, Mr. Hammack made a $50M gift to establish the Q. William Hammack, Jr. School of Business at Oglethorpe.

-Cameron Bready ’94: Senior Executive Vice President and Chief Financial Officer, Global Payments, a FinTech giant with a worldwide customer base of 3.5 million merchants, 1,300 financial institutions, 600 million cardholders, and facilitating approximately $50 billion of transactions per year.
+Cameron Bready ’94: President and Chief Operating Officer, Global Payments, a FinTech giant with a worldwide customer base of 3.5 million merchants, 1,300 financial institutions, 600 million cardholders, and facilitating approximately $50 billion of transactions per year.

 Robert E. Wolfe ’80: Executive Vice President of the L.A.
 Dodgers, former Executive Vice President of the Washington Nationals and former Senior Vice President for administration with the Atlanta Braves.

 Cody Partin ’02: Senior Vice President, Total Rewards & People Operations, Cox Enterprises.
 He leads the planning, strategic design, implementation and administration of benefits for Cox’s approximately 55,000 employees.